EnvisionIot/sample-code-java/README.md

 ## Prerequisites

-Before using the code samples, complete the tasks described in [Using Python SDK](https://support.envisioniot.com/docs/api/en/2.4.0/gettingstarted.html#using-java-sdk).
+Before using the code samples, complete the tasks described in [Using Java SDK](https://support.envisioniot.com/docs/api/en/2.4.0/gettingstarted.html#using-java-sdk).

 ## Using the Code Samples